Radiation Oncology Practice Profile: The Veterinary Cancer Center in Norwalk, CT

 Focusing on the growth of radiation therapy in the veterinary world, we hold an in depth interview with Dave Duchemin, Chief Operating Officer and Co-Owner of The Veterinary Cancer Center in Norwalk, Connecticut.
-In his interview Mr. Duchemin tells about his experience planning, building and opening his cancer clinic, while also making predictions about the future of cancer care in the vet oncology world.
-We also report on the World Vet Congress meeting that took place earlier this year in Paris, France, and we close by providing a brief summary report on the pre-owned equipment market.David Duchemin is Chief Operating Officer and Co-owner of the Veterinary Cancer Center.
+In his interview Mr. Duchemin tells about his experience planning, building and opening his cancer clinic, while also making predictions about the future of cancer care in the veterinary radiation oncology world.
+We also report on the World Vet Congress meeting that took place earlier this year in Paris, France, and we close by providing a brief summary report on the used veterinary ct and vet equipment market.David Duchemin is Chief Operating Officer and Co-owner of the Veterinary Cancer Center.
 We asked him about his newly opened center in Norwalk, Connecticut.

 David Duchemin: We believe that the local impact will be significant.
 The fact that this is the largest standalone comprehensive veterinary cancer center will influence the practice of veterinary medicine, not only in Norwalk, but in all of the surrounding counties as well.
 With the addition of radiation therapy, access to most of the leading and most advanced clinical trials, nutrition, and acupuncture we bring the surrounding area pets and the pet owners a truly comprehensive oncologic approach.

-ROS Editor: How long did it take from planning to operation to launch your new hospital?
+ROS Editor: How long did it take from planning to operation to launch your new veterinary hospital?

 David Duchemin: Anyone that has been involved with any type of construction knows that nothing ever goes as planned.
 We started looking for the appropriate space back in 2007.
 Since our needs and desires were very particular, this process proved to be far lengthier than we had thought.
 It was not until December 31st, 2010 that we had a signed lease.
 The upside to this delay was that is this gave me plenty of time to refine our floor plan into something that fit our needs perfectly.
 It was on February 15th, 2012 that all of our planning and hard work paid off and we walked into a workplace that is truly special.